 U.S. Office of Personnel Management

-The Center for Leadership Capacity Services (CLCS) is the Federal government's lead organizational element for developing Federal executive and managerial employees.
+The Center for Leadership Development (CLD) is the Federal government's lead organizational element for developing Federal executive and managerial employees.
 The executive branch of the Federal government strongly emphasizes the training and development of its executives and managers, as well as others in the workforce.

-CLCS delivers a comprehensive, competency-based, interagency program of leadership training for managers and executives.
-Training delivery is carried out through two Management Development Centers (Denver, CO and Shepherdstown, WV) and Federal Executive Institute (Charlottesville, VA).
+CLD delivers comprehensive, competency-based, interagency programs of leadership training for managers and executives.
+Training delivery is carried out through two Management Development Centers (Denver, CO and Washington, DC) and Federal Executive Institute (Charlottesville, VA).

 Students are nominated for this training by their employing agencies.
 Based on a student's successful course completion, the training facility issues a certificate to the student, which is used by the employing agency to verify course completion.